CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailaddress.md

 ### Name

-Name is used to define the name for the email address.
+Name is used to define the display name associated with the email address.

 This property is not required.